wearehx/policies/content-policy.md

 This document describes the types of content that is acceptable in the [Hackers](https://www.facebook.com/groups/wearehx/) Facebook group.
 Hackers (HX) is a bit different from other Facebook groups, so we'd appreciate it if you'd take a minute to read this.

-TL;DR: Be civil, and keep posts relevant to hacking: creating and building new things, discussing things related to hacking, and celebrating hacker culture.
-Use the search bar first.
+**Be civil, and keep posts relevant to hacking**: creating and building new things, discussing things related to hacking, and celebrating hacker culture.

 HX is an experiment.
 As a common trend, a community site that becomes popular will decline in quality.
 Our hypothesis is that by making a conscious effort to resist decline, we can prevent Hackers from falling into this trend.
 We don't know whether this hypothesis is correct, but it has held up for a surprisingly long time already.